 10. Meat Thermometer

-When cooking meat you want to be sure not to over cook it, especially since you know you will be reheating it.
-I always use a meat thermometer to avoid cutting open meat to check the doneness during cooking.
+When cooking meat you want to be sure not to overcook it, especially since you know you will be reheating it.
+Always use a meat thermometer to avoid cutting open meat to check for doneness during cooking.